Chemistry (CHE) Courses

 CHE-388 Special Problems

 The content for this course varies from semester to semester.
 It may be repeated for credit upon the instructor's approval.
-Please refer to the Course Description on the Registrar's webpage for topics and descriptions of current offerings.
+Topics vary with each scheduled offering.
+Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

 Prerequisites: none